vonneudeck/wally-wiki/Linux-install.md

 ## 1. Install the required dependencies.

-Note some distributions might already have these dependencies installed (ex: Ubuntu)
+Note some distributions might already have these dependencies installed (ex: Ubuntu, Fedora Silverblue 33)

 Wally's GUI requires three dependencies to run properly: `gtk3`, `webkit2gtk` and `libusb`.
 If you plan to use the CLI version only, then only `libusb` is required.